Abi-AP/FCC_ECFS_Web-App-devInit/README.md

 ## Introduction

-The FCC ECFS Web App is a web application designed to provide a user-friendly interface for the FCC's Electronic Comment Filing System (ECFS).
-The application allows users to view and submit comments on proposed rules and regulations.
+ This application is intended to simplify the process of searching and viewing dockets, making it easier for users to access the information they need.

+The application is built using modern web technologies, including React and TypeScript, and is designed to be responsive and accessible on a variety of devices.
+The FCC ECFS Web App is a valuable resource for anyone looking to access and view FCC dockets in a convenient and user-friendly way.

 ## Features

-* View proposed rules and regulations
-* Submit comments on proposed rules and regulations
+* Displays a list of dockets with their corresponding titles and descriptions
+* Allows users to view the details of a selected docket, including its title, description, and comments
-* Search for comments by keyword or date
+* Provides a search bar to filter dockets by keyword
-* View comment history
+* Displays a navigation menu with links to the home page, docket list, and search page
+* Uses a responsive design to adapt to different screen sizes and devices
+* Utilizes a CSS framework to style the application and make it visually appealing

 ## Getting Started